cztomczak/cefpython/api/BrowserSettings.md

 > fully transparent for a windowless (off-screen) browser then transparent
 > painting will be enabled.

+32-bit ARGB color value, not premultiplied.
+The color components are always in a known order.
+Equivalent to the `SkColor` type in Chromium.

 ### databases_disabled

 (bool) Controls whether databases can be used.
 Also configurable using the --disable-databases switch.